 Pre-register for the event – This will not only make your resume available to the participating companies beforehand (provided you’ve uploaded it to your Corporate Gray Online account), but it will also ensure you receive the Employer Directory from us as soon as it is ready.
 Start your research early and come prepared!

-To pre-register for an upcoming Corporate Gray Military-Friendly Job Fair, login or create a free account at http://corporategray.com/login and click “Job Fairs” in the menu bar.
-Our job fairs are free and especially for military-experienced candidates but open to all job seekers.
+To view the calendar and register for an upcoming Corporate Gray Military-Friendly Job Fair, visit https://www.corporategray.com and click “Job Fairs” in the menu bar.
+Our Military-Friendly job fairs are free to job seekers and especially for military-experienced candidates.